-8.2.1.3 ISL29023DataLightVisibleGetFloat
+9.2.1.3 ISL29023DataLightVisibleGetFloat

-pfVisibleLight is a pointer to the value into which the light data is stored as floating point lux.
+psInst is a pointer to the ISL29023 instance data. pfVisibleLight is a pointer to the value into which the light data is stored as floating point lux.

 This function returns the light data from the most recent data read, converted into lux.